 #1 Identify cookies

 You cannot expect to achieve cookie compliance without knowing what cookies your website sets on users’ devices.
-Therefore, the first step is to identify cookies and for that, there are several ways.
+Therefore, the first step is to conduct a cookie audit to identify cookies and for that, there are several ways.

 However, the best and the easy way is to use an online cookie scanner.
 It’s fast and free.
 With a cookie scanner, you can do a deep scan of your web pages to identify all the cookies and categorize them based on their properties.
 You will get a detailed scan report.